Find Your Thrill with Blueberry Chill (Hours)

-You’re happily choosing your blueberries from our catalog when you suddenly notice extra numbers in the descriptions.
+You’re happily choosing your blueberries from our catalog or website when you suddenly notice extra numbers in the descriptions.

 Number of chill hours?
 Isn’t it enough to know your USDA plant hardiness zone?
 That’s about cold temperatures—why do you need another number?